hardwario/website/content/blog/2021-08-18-spring-season-part2.en.md

 ---
 title: Spring was full of IoT inspiration, part 2
-meta_title: Spring was full of IoT inspiration, part 2 -drones, facility management, IoT in agriculture
+meta_title: Spring was full of IoT inspiration, part 2 - drones, facility management, IoT in agriculture
 meta_description: During this spring, we've published several interesting materials - webinars, ebooks, blog articles.
 For today, I have prepared the second part of their summary.
 draft: false
 date: 2021-08-18